 The firm wanted to create an initial version of the Inclusion Maturity platform that enables anonymous perception surveys to be carried out among the leadership team within an organisation.

 It was important to Grant Thornton UK LLP that:

 - The results are impactful and lead to appropriate actions through compact, intuitive, and well-designed dashboards and reports

 - Data protection laws are adhered to and respondents re-assured that their data is safe

 - To provide the client with ownership of the platform, e.g. manage the respondents activity throughout the lifecycle of the assessment and to allow for periodic assessments and a basis for comparison

 - Tracking of assessment progress, automatic analysis of the results and both automatic and manual report writing

-- Clear view of multiple assessments/ clients at the same time for easy project management by Grant Thornton’s specialists
+- Clear view of multiple assessments/ clients at the same time for easy project management by Grant Thornton UK LLP’s specialists

 How does the design process look like?